flynx/object.js/README.md

 # object.js

-object.js provides a set of tools for constructing and maintaining object constrictors and for managing their inheritance relations.
+object.js provides a set of tools for constructing and maintaining object constructors and for managing their inheritance relations.

-This is an elternative to the ES6 `class` syntax in JavaScript and provides several advantages:
+This is an alternative to the ES6 `class` syntax in JavaScript and provides several advantages:
 - simple way to define normal and class methods, properties and attributes,
 - uniform and minimalistic definition syntax based on basic JavaScript object syntax no special cases or special syntax,
-- _transparantly_ based on _JavaScript's_ prototypical inheritance model,
+- _transparently_ based on _JavaScript's_ prototypical inheritance model,
 - more granular instance construction (a-la _Python's_ `.__new__(..)`
   and `.__init__(..)` methods)
 - less restrictive: